Buying property in Sofia?

 Are zoning or building rules changing in Sofia as of 2026?

-The most important zoning change being discussed in Sofia involves amendments to the Municipality of Sofia Planning and Development Act, which could affect density limits and permitting timelines across several districts.
+The most important zoning-related change being discussed in Sofia is the set of amendments to the Municipality of Sofia Planning and Development Act, which the National Assembly has already adopted and which could reshape how and where new residential buildings get approved across the city.

-As of early 2026, the net effect of these likely zoning changes on Sofia prices is uncertain, but if they unlock more high-density construction in outer corridors, that could cap price growth in those areas while supporting values in inner neighborhoods where supply remains constrained.
+As of early 2026, the net effect of these planning rule changes on Sofia property prices is likely mixed: if the new rules unlock more high-density construction in certain corridors (especially along ring road zones and former industrial land), that extra supply could cap price growth in those areas, but in neighborhoods where the rules become more restrictive, scarcity could push prices even higher.

 Are foreign-buyer or mortgage rules changing in Sofia as of 2026?